sniku/Pawel.README/README.md

-# Pawel - personal README
+# Pawel @ k6 README

 Hi.
 I'm Pawel, and this is my README, operating manual, playbook.

 ## Why?
 This is weird!
-This may be weird, but it's the quickest way to let you know a few things about me and how I work.
+This may be weird, but it's the quickest way to let you know few things about me and how I work.
 The best part about this document is that you can hold me accountable for my commitments!

 *This is an evolving document.
 It changes as I learn more about how to do my job.*